 - Participate in our Adopt an Ephemeral Wetland Program through which you can help us monitor amphibian populations of ephemeral wetlands in the Apalachicola National Forest.
 It’s a fun way to get outside and learn local ecology!

-If you would like to donate specifically to the striped newt project, click Donate below!
+If you would like to donate specifically to the striped newt project, consider Adopting a Newt…it makes a great gift too!